 It’s time to start mapping all hosts and services, we can use Nmap to get all the information we need!
 Start by scanning the subnet ranges to detect live hosts and then scan each host to detect open ports and what services are running on them.
 Not all network banners expose the service version if some services don’t expose the versions try to find them, and some exploits only work on specific versions using specific hardware architectures.

 Mapping the Network

-Scanning each subnet using the Ping scan is faster to detect live hosts, but some of them may not respond to ICMP requests in that case use a Syn scan.
+Scanning each subnet using the Ping scan is faster to detecting live hosts, but some of them may not respond to ICMP requests in that case use a Syn scan.

-After detecting live hosts on the network it’s time to enumerate what operating system is running on it, we can do it using ping command but at this point, Nmap probably already detect it for you, if not use the parameter -O and scan again.
+After detecting live hosts on the network it’s time to enumerate what operating system is running on it, we can do it using the ping command but at this point, Nmap probably already detects it for you, if not use the parameter -O, and scan again.